Arpeggio Anchor Build Guide

 Tool list

-- Mini screwdriver with a bit set
+- Mini screwdriver with a bit set.
+Manual or Electric

 - Cross locking tweezers